Pat Mitchell

-Pat Mitchell (born January 20, 1943) was the first woman president and CEO of PBS and is a media executive.
+Pat Mitchell (born January 20, 1943) is a media executive.
+She was the first woman president and CEO of PBS.
 She is editorial director of TEDWomen.

-Early life
+Early life and education

-Pat Mitchell graduated magna cum laude from the University of Georgia with bachelor's and master's degrees in English literature.
-Mitchell won a drama scholarship to attend college.
+Pat Mitchell graduated from the University of Georgia with bachelor's and master's degrees in English literature.
+She received a drama scholarship to attend college.

 Career

 Pat Mitchell started her career as an English instructor at the University of Georgia and Virginia Commonwealth University.
-While she was teaching, a freelance article she wrote about student movements caught the eye of an editor at Look, a biweekly news magazine, which started her journalism career.
-Nine months later, in 1971, Look stopped publishing, and Mitchell, an unemployed single mother living in New York City with her young son, was advised to "try television."
-After several auditions, Mitchell landed a position at WBZ in Boston as a full-time television reporter.
+During this time, a freelance article she wrote about student movements came to the attention of an editor at Look, starting her career in journalism.
+Nine months later, in 1971, Look published its final issue, and Mitchell was advised to "try television."
+After several auditions, Mitchell was hired at WBZ in Boston as a full-time television reporter.

-Over the next three decades, she worked as a news reporter and news anchor, national talk show host and White House correspondent.
-She also achieved notice behind the cameras as a creator and producer of documentaries and series, many of which focused on women.
+Over the next three decades, she worked as a news reporter and news anchor, national talk show host, and White House correspondent.
+She also created and produced documentaries and series, many of which focused on women.
 She was a co-host on the daily NBC daytime talk show America Alive! in 1978.
+Around the same time, she was a co-host on the CBS primetime series based on the People magazine.

-In the mid-80s, she left a position at NBC to establish an independent production company to create, produce and host the Emmy Award-winning daytime series, "Woman to Woman," which was the first national program produced and hosted by a woman.
-"Woman to Woman" also became the first television series to be added to the Schlesinger Library on the History of Women at Radcliffe College.
+In the mid-80s, she left a position at NBC to establish an independent production company to create, produce and host the daytime series Woman to Woman, which was the first national program produced and hosted by a woman.
+Woman to Woman also became the first television series to be added to the Schlesinger Library on the History of Women at Radcliffe College.